MobolajiRichard/techtalent/README.md

 ABOUT THE APPLICATION

-The application is built using React (A javascript framework).
+The application is built using React.
 Below are the packages/dependencies used by this app.

 TailwindCSS - For styling.